jsy5484/Computation_Macro/Stochastic_growth/readme.md

    03/30/2020

 - VFI.m : a code for Value Function Iteration.
-   (It calls subroutine: tauchenHussey.m and bisection.m)
+   (It calls subroutines: tauchenHussey.m and bisection.m)

 - LQ_final.m : a code for Linear-Quadratic Method.
-   (It calls subroutine: SS.m, Ricatti.m, and h_find.m)
+   (It calls subroutines: SS.m, Ricatti.m, and h_find.m)

 - Vaughan.m : a code for Vaughan's Method.
-   (It calls subroutine: SS.m)
+   (It calls a subroutine: SS.m)